 This business cost reduction tip is one of our particular favorites and one that we consistently exercise year after year.
 Since Black Friday is a major consumer shopping holiday, there are plenty of digital apps, tools, and resources that offer their services at a discounted rate around this time of year, meaning they can be scooped up at a steal-of-a-deal price year after year.

-We highly recommend that you sign up to any services you need or want to use for your online business around the Black Friday/Cyber Monday weekend because it’s likely that whatever tool you’re coveting will be offered at some kind of discount.
+We highly recommend that you sign up for any services you need or want to use for your online business around the Black Friday/Cyber Monday weekend because it’s likely that whatever tool you’re coveting will be offered at some kind of discount.
 If you purchase yearly subscriptions at this time as well, they’ll auto-renew around the next year’s Black Friday/Cyber Monday weekend too, which means you’ll be on a cycle of renewing the service every year at that same time where it’s likely going to be offered at its most discounted rate.

 Business Cost Reduction Tip #5: Pay Yearly

-We briefly mentioned this business cost reduction tip in the previous section, however, it’s important to reiterate every time you think about purchasing an app, tool or resource for your online business.
+We briefly mentioned this business cost reduction tip in the previous section, however, it’s important to reiterate every time you think about purchasing an app, tool, or resource for your online business.
 Often, the tools are offered at a discounted price point if you pay for an entire year of access to the tool up front, as opposed to paying for the tool monthly, which can drastically reduce your operating costs overall.

-It may be a hefty fee to pay up front rather than in smaller, more bite-sized chunks every month, but it’s important to look at the larger picture rather than the immediate short-term gain.
+It may be a hefty fee to pay upfront rather than in smaller, more bite-sized chunks every month, but it’s important to look at the larger picture rather than the immediate short-term gain.
 By paying yearly for any apps, tools, and services you use regularly for your business you’ll likely be reducing your business’ operating costs by a fair amount which can quickly add up.

 Business Cost Reduction Tip #6: Join Affiliate Programs for Your Favourite Apps

-Many apps, tools, and services now offer affiliate programs which, if you’re not familiar with the term, enable you to earn a commision from every referral you direct to the service who signs up.
+Many apps, tools, and services now offer affiliate programs which, if you’re not familiar with the term, enable you to earn a commission from every referral you direct to the service who signs up.
 Many affiliate programs are available for the average person to sign up to, so check out your favorite apps, tools, and services to see if they offer anything of the sort.

-Some affiliates award referrals by paying out a commission of the sale, but other affiliate programs offer the referral a credit to their own account on the service, which can enable the tool to be provided to them at a free or discounted rate depending on how many users they refer to the tool.
+Some affiliates award referrals by paying out a commission of the sale, but other affiliate programs offer the referrer a credit to their own account on the service, which can enable the tool to be provided to them at a free or discounted rate depending on how many users they refer to the tool.

-This can be a completely worthwhile tactic to try out if you have some way of referring others to the tools you use, such as through social media, forums, online groups or peers in your industry, so take into consideration how you might be able to promote affiliate referrals within your industry to make this tactic worthwhile for you.
+This can be a completely worthwhile tactic to try out if you have some way of referring others to the tools you use, such as through social media, forums, online groups, or peers in your industry, so take into consideration how you might be able to promote affiliate referrals within your industry to make this tactic worthwhile for you.
 Since this tactic could result in completely free or discounted use of a tool you already use and love, it might be worth the added effort of promoting it.

 Business Cost Reduction Tip #7: Consolidate Apps/Tools